Famosi/Duckietown-AI-Driving-Olympics/README.md

 ## Submit
 **Remember to install the `duckietown-shell` in order to make a submission.**

-You need to copy the relevant files from the `learning/` directory to the `submission/` one.
+To submit the `agent` for the evaluation you need to copy the relevant files from the `learning/` directory to the `submission/` one.
 In particular, you will need to overwrite `submission/model.py` to match any update you’ve made to the model, and place your final model inside of `submission/tf_models/` so you can load it correctly.